DerrickLamers/cncjswiki/Installation.md

 ## Git Installation

 If you prefer to use Git instead of `npm install`, You can create a local clone of the repository on your computer and sync from GitHub.
-Type the following commands to install and run `cnc`:
+Type the following commands to install and run `cncjs`:
 ```
 git clone https://github.com/cncjs/cncjs.git
 cd cncjs
 git checkout master

+yarn install
+yarn build-prod

+cd dist/cncjs
-npm install
+yarn install
-npm run prepare
-./bin/cncjs
+cd ../..

+node bin/cncjs
 ```
+For running only the generated `dist` folder and `bin\cncjs` script is required, you can copy this to other drives etc.

 To update your local copy with latest changes, use:
 ```